-With Vancouver recently being rated the 6th most livable city in the world for the second year running by The Economist Intelligence Unit’s Global Liveability Index, you wouldn’t be wrong in assuming the city has a lot on offer for culture buffs and winter sports enthusiasts.
+With Vancouver recently being rated the 5th most livable city in the world by The Economist Intelligence Unit’s Global Liveability Index, you wouldn’t be wrong in assuming the city has a lot on offer for culture buffs and winter sports enthusiasts.
 But Vancouver also has appealing options for its families when it comes to public schools.
 While Vancouver’s private schools consistently rate as the top performing institutions in the city according to the yearly rankings undertaken by the Fraser Institute, some of the city’s public schools also make the top of the list.
 Schools are ranked based on annual province-wide exams, grade-to-grade transition rates, graduation rates, and overall improvement rates over time.

 The results, while not a complete picture of a school and its students, provide a useful guide for those looking to place their children in the city’s best institutions.
 Choosing a neighbourhood with enriched school programming gives parents the assurance that their children are well taken care of, and provides students with additional arts and athletics training.
 Located in some of the best neighbourhoods in Vancouver and its surrounding areas, here is a selection of the region’s top-ranking public schools.